 Note: Pollutant loading models such as SLAMM, P8 or equivalent methodology may be used to evaluate the efficiency of the design in reducing total suspended solids.
-Information on how to access SLAMM and P8 is available at: http://www.dnr.state.wi.us/org/water/wm/nps/slamm.htm or contact the storm water coordinator in the runoff management section of the bureau of watershed management at (608) 267-7694.
+Information on how to access SLAMM and P8 is available from the storm water coordinator in the runoff management section of the bureau of watershed management at (608) 267-7694.